verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 * Load balancers in front of the worker nodes in the cluster.
 * DNS records that reference the load balancers.

+** NOTE ** The target ports for the load balancer backends cannot be determined until you install.
+You can create the load balancers before you install, but post-installation configuration is required.

 Examples for meeting these requirements follow.

 ### Storage